Today I learned about foreign keys in GORM.

 }

-// Retrieve the list of Languages and preload Users (reverse)
+// Retrieve Language list and preload User (reverse)

 func GetAllLanguages(db *gorm.DB) ([]Language, error) {